Moffat Coal Company, Taylor, PA Moffat Coal in background. I was looking rugged to blend.

 This Culm Dump Isn't Burning an absence of sulphur smell, culm are the weeded out pieces that can't be used for fuel, they light underground and burn unstoppably.

 Slag Through Birch

 Nancy Malone, Scranton RIP at 92 years, kind, strong and only fierce when speaking about current government

 Strip Mining, Reading Anthracite Coal Company

-Randy in Coaldale, PA makes bikes from found parts and occasionally sells.
-He invents things.
+Randy in Coaldale, PA reinvents bikes from found parts.
 He helped find my bag when he suggested trying the police station.
 Gave me directions and I got lost.

 Maxine Vermillion, Summit Hill, PA